abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 It's functional, but we can do better.

-## Second iteration: registering a clipboard listener
+## Using **dumpclip**: streaming clipboard updates

-The second iteration of dumpclip involved using Win32 APIs.
+The second iteration of **dumpclip** involved using Win32 APIs.
 I've used [`AddClipboardFormatListener`][AddClipboardFormatListener] to register a callback for clipboard changes in C#, then retrieved & dumped clipboard contents as the new content came in.

 ```powershell
 > dumpclip.v2.exe --listen